bunnycou/server-setup-linux/README.md

 # Linux Server Setup for Minecraft and Steam
 This is just the project repository for server-setup-lin.
 DO NOT DOWNLOAD THIS FOR YOUR SERVER

-To obtain the setup.sh on your server do `curl https://noahcou.github.io/fishcurl/bash/server/setup.sh -o serversetup`
+To obtain the setup.sh on your server do:

+`curl https://noahcou.github.io/fishcurl/bash/server/setup.sh -o serversetup ; chmod +x serversetup`

 All you need is the setup.sh